conanbatt/interview-practice/backend/README.md

 1. Build an LRU Cache.
 Get detailed requirements at https://leetcode.com/problems/lru-cache/

-2. Design and implement a Rate Limiter

-3. Lowest Common Ancestor at https://leetcode.com/problems/lowest-common-ancestor-of-a-binary-tree/
+2. Lowest Common Ancestor at https://leetcode.com/problems/lowest-common-ancestor-of-a-binary-tree/

-4. Write an algorithm to flatten an Array, and one to flatten an object. (turn all keys into top level keys)
+3. Write an algorithm to flatten an Array, and one to flatten an object. (turn all keys into top level keys)

+## Coding Design

+1. Design and Implement a command line's argument parser.
+The parser should allowed named and unnamed parameters and parameter validation.

 ## Modeling and API Design